lippertmarkus/lippertmarkus.github.io/_posts/2020-02-08-multiroom-audio-with-logitech-media-server.md

   It also supports using your multiroom audio system as an audio sink to play sounds or make announcements in multiple or specific rooms of your house.

 - I also use my Raspberry Pi's as bluetooth audio receivers together with Darkice and Icecast to create a private radio stream.
-This radio stream can be used within LMS to stream audio from my phone via bluetooth to to multiple rooms in the house.
+This radio stream can be used within LMS to stream audio from my phone via bluetooth to multiple rooms in the house.